ceerik/TodoMVC_Advanced_Backend/README.md

 - todoText : String(140)
 - completed : binary(1)

-Other information such as viewState (showing all/active/completed items) are not stored as they do not contain any data relevant to each item, it's purely a view-focused sorting.
+Other information such as viewState (showing all/active/completed items) are not stored as they do not contain any data relevant to each item, it's purely a view-centric sorting.

 ## Available API calls (on localhost:8080 by default, also assumes a MySQL database on localhost:3306):